BSc (Hons) Radiography (Radiotherapy and Oncology)

 - UCAS Tariff points 112-120

-You will learn how to work under pressure using advanced equipment, and make critical decisions under significant time restraints whilst maintaining good communication and empathy skills.
+Whilst studying for the BSc (Hons) Radiography (Radiotherapy and Oncology) you will learn how to work under pressure using advanced equipment, and make critical decisions under significant time restraints whilst maintaining good communication and empathy skills.

-On the completion of topics you will be supported through interactive quizzes and shown example assignments to focus your critical evaluation and knowledge retention.
+On the completion of topics, you will be supported through interactive quizzes and shown example assignments to focus your critical evaluation and knowledge retention.

 Formal assessments take the form of practical exams undertaken in the clinical environment on placement, together with a competency record and placement logbook.